WalletScrutiny/WalletScrutinyCom/_android/com.tokenomy.app.md

 ## Analysis

 - We verified that the app generates a BTC address.
-The private keys are not provided to the user.
 - KYC is required to unlock BTC deposit feature.
 - The private keys were not provided.
 - As the description in the provider's website states, this is a **custodial** app.